Chapter 62 Alfred The Great in our Family

 The reign of Alfred was known for more than military success.
 He was a codifier of law, a promoter of education and a supporter of the arts.
 He, himself, was a scholar and translated Latin books into the Anglo-Saxon tongue.
 The definitive contemporary work on Alfred's life is an unfinished account in Latin by Bishop Asser, a Welshman, bishop of Sherbourne and Alfred's counsellor.
 After his death, he was buried in his capital city of Winchester."

 Here is a link to a more thorough report on the lineage of Alfred the Great.
-It covers 40 generations and is spread over 320 pages.
+It covers 40 generations down to our contemporary family, and is spread over 320 pages.